Rolf Sachs: Art and design

 At the end of September 2016, Sachs published a yearlong photographic exploration on the UNESCO World Heritage Rhaetian Albula / Bernina Railway line, entitled Camera in Motion: From Chur to Tirano.
 In this recent project Sachs's photographs were taken from a moving train.
-These images uncover Sachs’s experimental approach to photography and challenge the viewer to step towards an unknown reality.
+These images uncover Sachs's experimental approach to photography and challenge the viewer to step towards an unknown reality.
 The book features 87 photographs and includes texts by Bill Kouwenhoven and Helen Chislett, and is published by Kehrer Verlag.

 In October 2016, Sachs designed the Leica M-P (Typ 240) special edition 'grip' by Rolf Sachs, in collaboration with Leica Camera AG.
-The new, limited edition, model unites the iconic rangefinder technology with artistic product design with a combination of unusual materials and the artist’s signature bright red colour palette.
+The new, limited edition, model unites the iconic rangefinder technology with artistic product design with a combination of unusual materials and the artist's signature bright red colour palette.

+Personal life

+In 1985, Sachs married Iranian-born Maryam Banihashem (born 1961), an author and publisher, originally from Tehran.
+They had three children together;